-The Magpie is a long-bodied bird, with a broad head, and a long orange or yellow bill.
-This duck’s body carriage is fifteen to thirty degrees above horizontal when relaxed, and slightly higher when agitated.
+The Magpie is a long-bodied bird, with a broad head and a long orange or yellow bill that may turn green in older ducks.
+They have orange legs and feet that may be mottled.
+Their body carriage is 15-30 degrees above horizontal when relaxed, and slightly higher when agitated.
 Standard varieties include Blacks and Blues.
-Some breeders have also developed nonstandard color varieties.
+Some breeders have also developed non-standard color varieties.

 Magpies are active foragers that graze and hunt for a sizable portion of their feed from grass, seeds, insects, and aquatic life.
-They eagerly search for and consume slugs, snails, and insects; so much so that keepers of large livestock find that these ducks are effective at eliminating liver fluke infestations.
+They eagerly search for and consume slugs, snails, and insects; so much so that keepers of large livestock farms find that these ducks are effective at eliminating liver fluke infestations.

-When choosing breeders, select robust, active, strong-legged birds from families known for high egg production.
+“When choosing breeders, select robust, active, strong-legged birds from families known for high egg production.
 Laying ability and egg size are strongly influenced by the father and therefore it’s prudent to choose breeding drakes from high-producing families.
 The drakes have a high libido, therefore the ratio of drakes to ducks in a flock should be no more than 1:5 or so.”
 (Holderread)

 Did you know: